VT-Collab/RECON/README.md

 # Testing models

-By default the testing file will run for 100 iterations and render 10 of those iterations.
-At the end it will print the average reward results on the terminal.
+By default, the testing file will run for 100 iterations and render 10 of those iterations.
+At the end, it will print the average reward results on the terminal.
 It is possible to modify the number of iterations and render frequency by using the ``` --scenarios ``` and ``` --render_freq ``` arguments.

 ```
 python test_models.py --scenarios 100 --render_freq 10